KrailOrg/krail/README.md

 Krail is usable, though there is still work to ensure thread safety.
 No major changes to the API expected.
 Vaadin push is supported.
 Tested on Tomcat 7 & 8

-## demo

-There is a [simple demo](https://github.com/davidsowerby/krail-demo) project - this is rapidly becoming irrelevant.
-The Tutorial (see above) is much more useful.

 ## testApp

-There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality - it actually contains more than the demo
+There is a [functional test application](https://github.com/davidsowerby/krail-testApp) which can also be used to explore functionality - though the [Tutorial](http://krail.readthedocs.org/en/latest/) may be better for that

 #Project Build

 Gradle is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).

+The build is a multi-project gradle build with a [master](https://github.com/davidsowerby/krail-master)

 If you want to build from source run 'gradle eclipse' or 'gradle idea' to generate the IDE files